sybrew/the-seo-framework/readme.txt

 We built The SEO Framework for small to large corporations and enterprises.
 The interface is entirely accessible and seamlessly integrates within your dashboard.
 Therefore, interacting with this plugin feels natural.
 It might feel dull, but your WordPress dashboard shouldn't be a billboard for our branding.
 We won't ever change this.

 * **It improves search presence.**
-The SEO Framework ranks your website distinctively by enabling breadcrumbs for Google Search, and by automatically generating titles and descriptions according to Google's guidelines.
-It also notifies Google, Bing, and all connected search networks automatically of your website's changes with its built-in sitemap.
+The SEO Framework ranks your website distinctively by enabling breadcrumbs for Google Search via structured data.
+It also automatically generates titles and descriptions according to Google's guidelines and quickly helps search engines find the website's latest changes via the built-in optimized sitemap.

 * **It makes social sharing easy.**
 The SEO Framework automatically supports and allows you to further tailor the Open Graph, Facebook, and Twitter Cards protocols.
 It helps your posts stand out when they're shared on various social networks, including Pinterest, Discord, and Whatsapp.